aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 })->middleware('auth:alpha,bravo');
 ```

-If you would like to restrict routes to certain domains, only include one of them `auth` middleware:
+If you would like to restrict routes to certain domains, only include
+one of them when adding the `auth` middleware to a route:

 ```php
 // routes/web.php